-The form of exercise is also important.
-Strength building exercises are important for maintaining healthy bones.
-As someone who is of lower weight through nutritional deprivation, I am at higher risk of a reduced bone density as the nutrients are drawn out of the bones to ensure the body’s essential processes can be maintained.
-Strength exercises would best be done initially at body weight, and using a personal trainer to ensure that you are not pushing yourself beyond your limits.
+Strength building can help maintain healthy bones.
+As someone who is of lower weight through nutritional deprivation, I am at higher risk of a reduced bone density.
+When your body is starving, nutrients are drawn out of the bones to ensure the body’s essential processes can be maintained.
+Strength exercises is best to be done initially at body weight.
+Using a personal trainer to ensure that you are not pushing yourself beyond your limits.

-I have found an amazing personal trainer who is also helping me to increase my nutritional intake to enable me to fulfil my trail-running-love dream again.
-One really useful tool has been us sharing photos of our meals and snacks.
-This allows me to see what is “normal” in terms of quantities and variations.
-It could be easy to fall into a comparison trap, but since she is a meat eater and I’m a pescatarian this is not the case for us.
+I found an amazing personal trainer who helped me increase my nutritional intake to enable me to fulfil my trail-running-love dream again.
+One really useful tool was sharing photos of our meals and snacks.
+This allowed me to see what is “normal” in terms of quantities and variations.

-Cardiovascular exercise, such as walking to get slightly out of breath, benefits the body as a whole but the energy used by the body will need to be replaced.
-After exercising, it is beneficial to consume food/drinks high in protein to speed up the repair of the muscle damage.
-I have been using a protein shot which is like strawberry yogurt as it’s easy to consume without filling me up.
+Cardiovascular exercise, such as walking to get slightly out of breath, benefits the body as a whole.
+But the energy used by the body will need to be replaced.
+After exercising, it is beneficial to consume food/drinks high in protein to speed up the repair of muscle damage.

-Weight management is a complicated area and much more complex than just calories in / calories out.
-It essentially boils down to nutrients digested and energy expended by the body.
-Therefore, complications such as digestive disorders can complicate this equation.
-I have celiac disease, and after 10 years of misdiagnosis, my gut is not healthy.
-This means that I am now eating more of the foods I know are digested well and gradually starting to build in other foods; i.e graded exposure.
+Nutrients are digested and energy expended by the body.
+Complications such as digestive disorders can complicate this equation.
+I have celiac disease.
+This means I am now eating more of the foods I know are digested well and gradually starting to build in other foods; i.e graded exposure.